hpssjellis/open-webai/README.md

 By funding proven, independent developers to maintain the "open-source plumbing":WebAI, TinyML-IoT, EdgeAI, LegalAI, CraftAI, BiotechAI, AccessibilityAI, MedicalAI, AgritechAI, PredictiveMaintenanceAI, FinTechAI, DisasterAI, EnergyAI, ScienceAI as a full-time career, Google can ensure the next generation of small businesses can profit from AI without a "cloud tax."
 Let's build the highway, not just the toll booth.

+## The WebAI Wednesday Community: The Grassroots Accelerator

+Our monthly volunteer-led meetup serves as the engine for this proposal.
+We act as a "Grant Sherpa" for the developer community, vetting talent and aligning technical innovation with "Public Good" funding.

+* **Grant Navigation:** Helping devs translate "vibe coding" into successful grant proposals.
+* **Advocacy:** Working with leads like Jason Mayes to prioritize **Maintenance Fellowships** for core infrastructure.
+* **Sovereignty:** Ensuring all funded tools follow the **CRAFT** standard—transparent, auditable, and local-first.

 .